Snowpark Container Services: Working with services

 Copy

-You container code can optionally read these headers, know who the caller is, and apply context-specific customization for different users.
+Your container code can optionally read the header, know who the caller is, and apply context-specific customization for different users.
+In addition, Snowflake can optionally include the Sf-Context-Current-User-Email header.
+To include this header, contact Snowflake Support.

 Service-to-service communications